Thomas Graves 1st Baron

 On 10 September Graves took his fleet back to New York where two weeks later Rear-Admiral Hon.
 Robert Digby arrived with three sail of the line to assume command of the station.
 Digby also brought orders for Graves to assume the position of commander-in chief in Jamaica with his flag remaining in the London, now to be commanded by Captain James Kempthorne.
 Between them the two admirals decided that the London could not be spared whilst Cornwallis’ army remained bottled up by the French fleet at Yorktown, and accordingly Graves returned to the Chesapeake with twenty-five sail of the line to attempt a relief.
 The French ships held their position of advantage however, and after learning that Cornwallis had surrendered Graves returned to New York.
 Although he was held largely responsible for failing to relieve Cornwallis and thus prevent the subsequent British defeat in the war, Graves was considered somewhat unfortunate in having chosen the wrong, but equally worthy, option of defending New York.

 By 10 November he had assumed his new command in Jamaica, with the London having captured the French frigate Imperieux 36 on passage.
-But once more his luck failed him, for having been despatched to England on 25 July 1782 by Admiral Lord Rodney in charge of a motley collection of one hundred and eighty merchantmen and five prizes taken at the Battle of the Saintes, he lost all but two of the latter in a violent hurricane on 16 September that claimed some three thousand five hundred lives.
+But once more his luck failed him, for having been despatched to England on 25 July 1782 by Admiral Lord Rodney in charge of a motley collection of one hundred and eighty merchantmen and five prizes taken at the Battle of the Saintes, he lost all but two of the latter in the Central Atlantic Hurricane of September that claimed some three thousand five hundred lives.
 His own flagship the Ramillies 74, Captain Sylverius Moriarty, was taken aback, dismasted and eventually had to be abandoned and blown up, leaving him to embark on a merchantman which got into Cork on 10 October without his property and library to a value of 1,000 guineas.
 He also had to endure a great deal of acrimony with his subordinate, Captain Hon.
 William Cornwallis, over the latter’s perceived failings in the tragedy, a dispute that was little diluted by Graves’ part in the surrender of Lord Cornwallis’ army the previous year.
 What was not in doubt however was the consummate bravery and fortitude that Graves had displayed to his men during the hurricane.

 In February 1793 Graves became second-in-command to Admiral Lord Howe in the Channel fleet, taking part in the cruises of 14 July-10 August 1793, and October-December 1793 with his flag in the Royal Sovereign 100, commanded by the opinionated Captain Henry Nicholls.
 He was promoted admiral on 12 April 1794, and on 23 April took the first division of the fleet to sea.
 At the Battle of the Glorious First of June he led the van but was badly wounded in the right arm after thirty minutes of action.
 The injury forced him to resign his command, but he received some compensation in the form of an Irish peerage and pension of one thousand guineas for his part in the victory.